 Taking part in sports is an essential part of school life.
 Teachers are aware of which students have asthma from the asthma register.
 Students with asthma are encouraged to participate fully in PE.
-Teachers will remind students whose asthma is triggered by exercise to take their reliever inhaler before the lesson and complete a warm up of a couple of short sprints over five minutes before the lesson.
+Teachers will remind students whose asthma is triggered by exercise to take their reliever inhaler before the lesson.
 Students are encouraged to have their inhalers with them for each lesson.
 If a student needs to use their inhaler during the lesson, they will be encouraged to do so.